-Chamberlain College of Nursing is pleased to announce new part time teaching opportunities in Anatomy & Physiology at our campus in Arlington, VA.
+Chamberlain College of Nursing is pleased to announce new part-time teaching opportunities in Science courses at our campuses in Tysons.
 Join us as we educate and empower extraordinary healthcare professionals who transform healthcare worldwide!

 - Basic anatomical and directional terminology, muscle tissues, fundamental concepts and principles of cell biology, history and the integumentary and skeletal systems

 - Fundamental concepts and principles of the muscular and nervous systems, special senses and the endocrine system

 - Cardiovascular, immune and respiratory systems